hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 A specialist is someone who knows almost everything about almost nothing.
 A journalist is someone who knows almost nothing about almost everything.

-So you are a specialist, the right person to ask. Ì†ΩÌ∏ä
+So you are a specialist, the right person to ask. üòä

 [7:39:19](#t8f4D3GrqGgD-99spXv7uwC2PVyfx-MnMNdyu6x8W5k) <planetsizecpu (Jose Luis)>: